jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 structure.to("cif", "NaCl.cif")
 ```

 The `Structure` class (aka a `ToolkitStructure`) provides many extra properties and methods, so nearly all functions in Simmate use it as an input.
-This includes running workflows like we did in the previous tutorial:
+This includes running workflows like we did in the previous tutorial.
+All available workflows can be loaded from the `simmate.workflows.all` module:
 ```python
 from simmate.workflows.all import relaxation_mit
 result = relaxation_mit.run(structure=structure)